Spin-Weighted Spherical CNNs: Experiments

 Our first experiment is on the Spherical MNIST dataset introduced by \textcite{s.2018spherical}.
 This is an image classification task where the handwritten digits from MNIST are projected on the sphere.
-Three modes are evaluated depending on whether the training/test set are rotated.
-For example, in mode NR/R, the training set is not rotated and the test set is.
+Three modes are evaluated depending on whether the training/test set are rotated (R) or not (NR).

-We follow the network topology from \textcite{esteves18eccv}, switching from spherical convolutions to spin-weighted convolutions, and adapting the numbers of channels and parameters per filter to have the same total parameter count. \Cref{tab:sphmnist} shows the results; we outperform previous equivariant spherical CNNs in every mode.
+We simplify the architecture in \textcite{esteves18eccv} to have a single branch, switch from spherical to spin-weighted convolutions, and adapt the numbers of channels and parameters per filter to match the parameter counts. \Cref{tab:sphmnist} shows the results; we outperform previous spherical CNNs in every mode.